How we teach you

 Through Reading's Centre of Excellence in the Teaching and Learning of Undergraduate Research Skills (CETL-AURS) Archaeology has developed a Resource Room, housing our teaching collections and featuring state-of-the-art audio-visual and visualisation media to enhance our teaching with the material remains of the past.

 All of you will undertake an original research project (the dissertation) in your final year.
 The dissertation allows you to investigate an archaeological problem or issue of particular interest to you, and is an excellent opportunity to develop various independent research skills, including original data gathering (e.g. the recording of a collection of archaeological artefacts) and analysis.

 Each year one of our undergraduate dissertations is awarded the Best Undergraduate Dissertation award.
 The dissertation abstracts from the award winners in recent years are listed in the document Best undergraduate dissertations (PDF 184KB), as examples of some of the very best work which our past undergraduates have achieved at the end of their three years of study at Reading.

 This award provides funding to support your dissertation research and and/or fieldwork participation.
 Our current and previous students have used these funds to develop and support innovative dissertation research.
 Read more about the FT Wainwright Award.

 You will have a variety of placement opportunities within the Department and beyond.
 Read more on the Placements page.

-Since 2002 the Archaeology Department has occupied its very own purpose-built facilities, which include research and teaching laboratories (housing our teaching collections of artefacts, ecofacts, human remains and animal bones), specialist equipment (e.g. analytical microscopes), a PC Lab (open to all students) and student study spaces, situated close to the University Library and the other facilities of the School of Human and Environmental Sciences.
+The Archaeology Department occupies its very own purpose-built facilities, which include research and teaching laboratories (housing our teaching collections of artefacts, ecofacts, human remains and animal bones), specialist equipment (e.g. analytical microscopes), a PC Lab (open to all students) and student study spaces, situated close to the University Library and the other facilities of the School of Archaeology, Geography and Environmental Science (SAGES).